Epistemix-com/epx-results/docs/install.rst

 .. code:: python

 	import epxresults
-	epxresults.test()  #  v0.5 and earlier
+	epxresults.test()

-Whether you installed the master branch or a release branch, the message that concludes the execution of the test suite should not indicate that there were any errors or failures.
+Whether you installed the main branch or a release branch, the message that concludes the execution of the test suite should not indicate that there were any errors or failures.
 If you encounter problems when running the test suite, please be sure you have installed the package dependencies first before raising a Github Issue and/or contacting the epx-results developers.